openprov/interop-test-harness/docs/Design.md

 It also populates `format_comparators`, a dictionary of comparator instances, keyed by formats in `standards.FORMATS`.
 Using the above configuration there would be mappings from both `provx` and `json` to an instance of `prov_interop.provpy.comparator.ProvPyComparator`.

-If no comparators are defined, or there are any problems creating their instances or configuring the comparators then a `ConfigError` is raised.
+If there are any problems creating or configuring comparators then a `ConfigError` is raised.

 ```
-def register_test_cases(self, test_cases_dir, format_filter)
+def test_cases_generator(self)
 ```

+serves as a [generator](https://wiki.python.org/moin/Generators) for test cases.
+Using a generator avoids the need to cache all the possible test cases in a list in memory.

-This method populates `test_cases`, a list of test cases, each of which is a tuple of form:
+Each test case is a tuple of form:

 ```
 (test case index, format1, file1, format2, file2)